 Alternatively, there is a wide range of published assessment resources for schools to choose from depending on their needs.
 For instance, many schemes come with comprehensive teaching, learning and assessment materials.
 Standalone tests and assessment tasks are also available, which may offer teachers more flexibility and are generally more affordable.
-An example are the tests and tasks published by Rising Stars, which are designed specifically to assess learning throughout the entire primary phase in relation to the National Curriculum for English, mathematics, science and computing.
-Additionally, most published resources have the advantage of including mark schemes and assessment guidance, which both simplifies marking and helps ensure it is consistent and reliable.

 What are the benefits for teaching?

 Checking attainment regularly can reveal misconceptions in children’s understanding and help pinpoint where further teaching is needed.
 Recognising such misconceptions can challenge teaching because it might mean an alternative approach is needed to get to the root of them.
 In this way, attainment checks can be a valuable way for teachers to reflect on their own understanding of the curriculum and different ways in which it can be communicated to children.
 Where appropriate, such reflections can then be used to make adjustments to lesson plans for the next half term or topic.